 What makes our marinated kabobs really stand out?
 The meat is tumbled, making it especially delicious!
 Here, the solid meat and marinade is placed in a mechanical tumbler that rotates slowly, allowing the meat to knock together as well as on the sides of the tumbler.
 Tumbling loosens the protein strands in the meat, allowing the fat and muscle fibers to absorb liquid.
 Tumbling is the best way to get the full flavor of the marinade through the meat – up to 10% or more of the marinade will make it into the meat, whereas traditional marinating methods only allow for 1-2%!

-Our kabobs are available in 8 different flavors:
+Our kabobs are available in many flavors, including:

 Coconut Curry : Created with coconut milk, Korma curry simmer sauce, Thai green curry paste & yellow curry powder.